kragen/dercuano/markdown/rsync-message-base.md

 In this way, if anywhere from 1 to 1024 bytes have been inserted or deleted in any single place in this 16-TiB dataset, our peer can discover them by transfering 320 + 20480 + 20480 + 20480 + 1024 =
 62784 bytes.
-This is what rsync would report as a "speedup factor" of about 280 million, although it's still worse than the theoretical limit by a factor of between 61 and 62784.
-Note that this is amenable to zsync's digest-precomputation approach.
+This is what rsync would report as a “speedup factor” of about 280 million, although it’s still worse than the theoretical limit by a factor of between 61 and 62784.
+Note that this is amenable to zsync’s digest-precomputation approach.

 The overhead in the worst case is 20 parts in 1023, or 1.96%, the same as nonrecursive rsync.
 But there are important cases that should